ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .bash}

-If you created 6n4o_chain_A.pdb and 6n4o_chain_A.fasta remotely
-you can download them to your computer for homology modeling with SWISS-MODEL and i-TASSER.
+Download 6n4o_chain_A.pdb and 6n4o_chain_A.fasta to your computer for homology modeling with SWISS-MODEL and i-TASSER.

 &nbsp;1.
 On your local computer navigate to [SWISS-MODEL](https://swissmodel.expasy.org)